irvandandung/irvandandung/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### About Me

--  **Learning :**  Learning everything about Computer Science 🤣 :zap: | Open-Source :fire:
+-  **Learning :**  Learning everything about Computer Science 🤣 :zap: :fire:
 -  **Hobbies :** Football :soccer: & Music :headphones:
 -  **Fact :** something cool for me is when I can take part in developing application with current technologies :heart: